1. How many people do you accept into the dance department?

 Each day is filled with courses, both academic and dance technique.
-Dance majors are scheduled to take one technique class a day, rotating between ballet and modern.
+Dance majors are scheduled to take one or more technique classes a day, depending on their schedule that semester.
 If a dance major has a free period during another technique class time, he or she may ask permission to drop into the class, thus allowing for multiple studio classes a week.
 Performance rehearsals typically happen in the evenings (Monday-Saturday.)
 There is a limit of three pieces that a dancer can be rehearsing for at one time.
 This ensures that our students are managing their time appropriately.

 17. Are there opportunities to study abroad with dance?

 DeSales University has a commitment to creating global connections for its students.
 Our dance majors have recently traveled overseas to dance in short-study and semester long programs.
 While abroad, our students gain an in depth experience of the language, food, dance, and culture of other countries.
 In the past, students have traveled to India, South Africa, Brazil, Italy, and Argentina.